tvmai/tvmai.github.io/_posts/2018-08-10-DLPack-Bridge.md

 Under the hood of the PyTorch Example
 -------------------------------------
-As TVM provides function to convert dlpack tensors to tvm `NDArray`s and vice-versa, so all that is needed is some syntactic sugar by wrapping functions.
+As TVM provides [functions](https://github.com/dmlc/tvm/blob/master/include/tvm/runtime/c_runtime_api.h#L455) to convert dlpack tensors to tvm `NDArray`s and vice-versa, so all that is needed is some syntactic sugar by wrapping functions.
 `convert_func` is a generic converter for frameworks using tensors with dlpack support, and can be used to implement convenient converters, such as